Supporting the UN Sustainable Development Goals

 We’re working to become more efficient, reduce waste and increase how much we recycle and re-use.
 Last year, 100 percent of sewage sludge was put to beneficial use, with treated sludge being applied to agricultural land as fertiliser or used in land restoration/reclamation and incinerator ash being used to create aggregate.
 We also generated over 23 percent of our own electricity needs from renewable sources.

-We’re committed to reducing our reliance on single-use plastic in the business, reducing its impact on the environment and helping the UK achieve its target of eliminating all avoidable plastic waste no later than 2042.
+We’re committed to helping the UK achieve its target of eliminating all avoidable plastic waste no later than 2042.
+We're reducing our reliance on single-use plastic, reducing its impact on the environment.
 We’ve been promoting the benefits of consuming our high-quality tap water instead of using water bottled in single-use plastics and will be installing 100 drinking water fountains across the capital in partnership with the Mayor of London.

-We’re working to increase our capacity to respond to the impacts of climate change and mitigate our contribution to its causes.
+We’re working to increase our capacity to respond to the impacts of climate change and mitigate our own impact.
 We’ve assessed the potential impact on our ability to provide our customers with water and wastewater services.
 In 2019/20, we reduced our net operational emissions to 257.9ktCO2e and use 100% renewable electricity.
-We’ve also set ourselves a very challenging goal to become zero net carbon by 2030 for our operational activities, underlining our commitment to mitigate climate change twenty years ahead of the recently announced Government target.
-Whilst we haven’t yet identified how we will get to net zero, we will be developing our plan over the next few years to achieve this goal.
-We believe it is important to set our sights high to help keep global warming below 1.5℃.
-We believe it is important to set our sights high to help keep global warming below 1.5oC.
+We’ve also set ourselves a goal to become zero net carbon by 2030 for our operational activities.
+This underlines our commitment to mitigate climate change twenty years ahead of the recently announced Government target.
+Whilst we haven’t yet identified how we'll get to net zero, we'll be developing our plan over the next few years to achieve this goal.
+We believe it's important to set our sights high to help keep global warming below 1.5oC.